Skip Navigation

 LAUNCH facilitator:

-• Supports high achieving and gifted students though individual and small group pull-out instructional periods
+• Supports high-achieving and gifted students through individual and small group pull-out instructional periods

 • Works in the classroom in small learning groups as needed